 Each course intensive includes a

 creative expression teaching.
 It is not understanding the dream that brings about transformation, but the intensity with which we engage the dream images.
 Creative expression teachings at each intensive provide many vehicles for engaging dream images.
 During the two-year course you will learn about creating mandalas, writing poetry, and moving to music.
 Sheila Petruccelli curates a

-creative space for each intensive, providing art supplies like paint, clay, fiber, collage images and other media, along with chocolate, candles, twinkle lights and lots of inspiration.
+creative space for each intensive, providing art supplies like paint, clay, fiber, collage images and other media, ( or offering ways to discover your own supplies at home) along with chocolate, candles, twinkle lights and lots of inspiration.
 By processing and integrating dream images dreamers are given keys to unlock the transformation offered by their dreams.